dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 [Downloading Files with Certutil - Red Team Notes](https://www.ired.team/offensive-security/defense-evasion/downloading-file-with-certutil)

-So that we are able to connect to the reverse shell that the payload with create we need to setup an netcat listener
+So that we can connect to the reverse shell that the payload with create we need to set up a Netcat listener

 ```
 netcat -nvlp 1235
 ```

-Lets run the payload using the exploit on the target machine
+Let's run the payload using the exploit on the target machine

 ![Running Exploit|350](images/thm-ice/running-exploit-2.png)

 ![List Current User|480](images/thm-ice/listing-users.png)

-We have got an connection and when we run "whoami" we see that we are `nt authority\system` which means we gained admin access on the system
+We have got a connection and when we run "whoami" we see that we are `nt authority\system` which means we gained admin access to the system

-Now lets try to crack the password for the user DARK for that we will make use of tool called "[Mimikatz](https://github.com/gentilkiwi/mimikatz)"
+Now let's try to crack the password for the user DARK for that we will make use of a tool called "[Mimikatz](https://github.com/gentilkiwi/mimikatz)"

 [GitHub - gentilkiwi/mimikatz: A little tool to play with Windows security](https://github.com/gentilkiwi/mimikatz)

-Lets upload the executable file to the Windows system
+Let's upload the executable file to the Windows system

 ![Downloading Mimikatz](images/thm-ice/downloading-mimikatz.png)

-By using the command "lsadump::sam" can can dump the contents of the SAM database that consist of the hashes of the users on the system
+By using the command "lsadump::sam" can dump the contents of the SAM database that consist of the hashes of the users on the system

 ![Dumping LSM Hashes|500](images/thm-ice/dumping-lsm-hashes.png)

-Lets use the Hash on Crackstation and see if we are able to crach the hash
+Let's use the Hash on Crackstation and see if we can crack the hash

 [CrackStation - Online Password Hash Cracking - MD5, SHA1, Linux, Rainbow Tables, etc.](https://crackstation.net/)